GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

 !!! r-project "r"

     ```r
-    # Get the 1st through the 3rd value, and 4th value in the 'snps' vector
+    # Get creative!
+Return the 1st through the 3rd value, 4th, 2nd twice, and 3rd values in the 'snps' vector
-    # Yes, this is a little silly in a vector of only 4 values.

-    snps[c(1:3, 4)]
+    snps[c(1:3,4,2,2,3)]
     ```